bjazmoore/Key-Replacement/README.md

 No software is perfect.
 This was slapped together in a day.
 I would imaging there are use cases that it cannot handle and issues that will cause it to crash.
 It is probably a good idea to backup your data before rendering with this plugin.

 Also - Remember that double quotations will crash the injector.
 It sounds like a car! :(
 **Use single quotes instead of double quotes.
-Double quotes will cause the parser to choke.**
+Double quotes will muck everything up.**

-**The parser will try to convert any double quotes to single quotes in your rule.**  If you need something contained in double quotes between the single quotation marks then use the HTML code `&quot;`!
+If you need something contained in double quotes between the single quotation marks then use the HTML code `&quot;`!